-Business and community partners are essential to helping to ensure CCA provides accessible, relevant, high-quality education.
-Whether offering program input, providing internships and job opportunities, or collaborating on concurrent enrollment and college transition, CCA relies on partners’ expertise, resources and shared commitment to the value of higher education for career growth and advancement.
+Business and community partners are essential to helping ensure CCA provides accessible, relevant, high-quality education.
+Whether offering program input, providing internships and job opportunities, or collaborating on concurrent enrollment and college transition, CCA relies on partners’ expertise, resources and shared commitment to the value of higher education.

 CCA engages business and community leaders to serve on advisory boards/committees for each of its career and technical education programs.
 These boards provide information on community needs, guidance on program planning and content, and help to ensure the relevance of programming to meeting employer and workforce needs.